RyanClementsHax/notes/cloud/aws/securityAndCompliance.md

   - integrates with aws shield advanced
   - firewall manager
     - helps in the administration of WAF by presenting a centralized point of setting firewall rules across different web resources
+  - integrates with
+    - cloudfront
+    - application load balancer
+    - api gateway
+    - appsync
+  - does not integrate with
+    - internet gateway
+    - ec2 directly
+    - s3 (like static sites hosted on there)
 - AWS Artifact
   - portal that provides access to AWS's compliance documentation such as PCI and ISO certifications, and SOC (System and Organization Control) reports
   - go-to resource for compliance related info